amartinescalera/dotfiles/README.md

 :scream_cat: Repository containing all the automations required to setup my MacOS in just a few seconds after a fresh install.

-:registered: This is my own configuration from CodelyTV (https://github.com/CodelyTV/dotfiles), for any doubts or more information go to the original copy.
+:registered: This is my own configuration from CodelyTV (https://github.com/CodelyTV/dotfiles), for any doubts or more information go to the original copy, or write me

 ## 📜 Table of Contents